NDBCK/stm8flash_dump/README.md

 ----

 Voltage glitching with the original STM8flash is more difficult.
-	*There is an extra reset genreated in the original program because of the high speed modus *For every memory region you want to read in the original program, you need to restart *Checking if the voltage glitch is succesfull is not straightforward
+- An extra reset is generated in the original program due to the high-speed mode.
+- For every memory region you want to read in the original program, you need to restart.
+- Checking if the voltage glitch is successful is not straightforward.

 Reasoning
 ---------